Mary-Anne Williams

+She is founder and director of the UNSW Business AI Lab and deputy director of the UNSW AI Institute.
+Williams serves on the Defence Trailblazer Advisory Board and the Australian SKA Regional Centre (Square Kilometer Array Telescope) Board, and the Advisory Boards of Kit (a Commonwealth Bank business), CipherStash an innovative startup, and several Journal Editorial boards.

-Previously Mary-Anne was a Distinguished Research Professor at University of Technology Sydney and Director of the UTS Magic Lab.
-At UNSW Professor Williams works with staff, students, alumni and the broader innovation community to grow innovation and entrepreneurship across the University and accelerate innovative thinking in Australia.
+Previously Williams was a Distinguished Research Professor at University of Technology Sydney and Director of the UTS Magic Lab.
+At UNSW Williams works with staff, students, alumni and the broader innovation community to grow innovation and entrepreneurship across the University and accelerate innovative thinking in Australia.

-Professor Williams is a Data Scientist and Behavioural Designer with expertise in Artificial Intelligence, Cognitive Science, Disruptive Technologies, Digital Transformation, Business and Law.
+Williams is an Artificial Intelligence researcher with transdisciplinary expertise in Cognitive Science, Disruptive Technologies, Digital Transformation, Business and Law.
 She is listed among Robohub's "Top 25 Women in Robotics", and celebrated on the First International Day of Women and Girls in Science.

-Professor Williams is a Fellow of AAAI (the peak global body for Artificial Intelligence), a Fellow of the Australian Academy of Technological Sciences and Engineering (ATSE), a Fellow of the Australian Computer Society (FACS), Fellow at CODEX at Stanford University.
+Williams is a Fellow of AAAI (the global body for Artificial Intelligence), a Fellow of the Australian Academy of Technological Sciences and Engineering (ATSE), a Fellow of the Australian Computer Society (FACS), Fellow and Affiliated Faculty at CODEX at Stanford University.
 She has served on numerous boards and advisory groups including KR Inc, the Innovation Reference Group with the South Western Sydney Local Area Health District, the Digital Transformation and the AI Preparedness Committees at ATSE, the ACM Eugene L. Lawler Award for Humanitarian Contributions within Computer Science and Informatics.